dojo/docs/dijit/form/Form.rst

 Using native form elements
 --------------------------

 dijit.form.Form doesn't fully support native elements as children.
-In particular, myForm.attr("value") will return an Object listing all the values of the contained widgets, but it won't list the values of the contained native <input> elements.
+In particular, myForm.get("value") will return an Object listing all the values of the contained widgets, but it won't list the values of the contained native <input> elements.

 It is possible to submit a dijit.form.Form with native elements to the server, via standard (non-ajax) form submission.
 Both types of values (widgets and plain <input> elements) will be submitted.
 However, in that case the app has to do validation itself.
 The Form widget below will validate only when you have entered both a name in the ValidationTextBox widget AND when you have selected 1 of the native HTML radio buttons.